craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Lore/Custom Heritages.md

 ![[human.png]]

 People with a heavy Human heritage find themselves in possession of very mundane biology.
 The origins of Human people on Alaturmen is largely mysterious; while seeking the answer, many records can only truthfully claim that "they simply appeared".
+Human people are a minority population in all states of Alaturmen, including within [[The Church of the White Flame]] where they, alongside the Feyfolk,

 - *Age* You may live up to 90 years.
 - *Weight* You may weigh anywhere from 100 to 200 pounds.